Commerce ePathshala

 materials, packaging, sales commission).

-Firms calculate the break-even point to ensure pricing is sustainable. - Studying Competitors’ Prices
+Firms calculate the break-even point to ensure pricing is sustainable.

 Competitors’ pricing plays a vital role, especially if substitutes are available.
 Benchmarking against competitor prices helps avoid overpricing or underpricing.

-Example: In the smartphone market, brands like Xiaomi and Samsung carefully analyze each other’s prices before launching. - Considering External Factors
+Example: In the smartphone market, brands like Xiaomi and Samsung carefully analyze each other’s prices before launching.

 External forces such as government regulations, inflation, taxes, consumer protection laws, and trade restrictions influence pricing decisions.
-For instance, pharmaceutical firms cannot arbitrarily price life-saving drugs due to government control. - Selecting the Pricing Strategy
+For instance, pharmaceutical firms cannot arbitrarily price life-saving drugs due to government control.

-After analysis, firms decide whether to adopt penetration pricing, skimming, competitive pricing, or value-based pricing. - Implementation and Monitoring
+After analysis, firms decide whether to adopt penetration pricing, skimming, competitive pricing, or value-based pricing.

 Once introduced, the price must be constantly reviewed based on consumer response, competitor actions, and market conditions.
 If sales are lower than expected, discounts or bundling may be introduced.